 Is ARFID an eating disorder?

-1) People who suffer from ARFID may find that new foods have strange or intense tastes, textures or smells and they feel safer eating foods they know well.
+- People who suffer from ARFID may find that new foods have strange or intense tastes, textures or smells or they feel safer eating foods they know well.

-2) Others with ARFID have had scary experiences with food like vomiting, choking or allergic reaction, so they may insistently avoid the foods that made them feel this way, and limit themselves to safe foods.
+- Others with ARFID have had scary experiences with food like vomiting, choking, allergic reaction, or experiencing pain after eating, so they may insistently avoid the foods that made them feel this way, and limit themselves to safe foods.

 People with ARFID can fall into one, two or three of these concerns.
 In any case, there is often a strong influence of overwhelming anxiety, which can have significant consequences for one's food variety and eating adequacy.
 Low body weight, nutrient deficiencies, lethargy, and interference with psychological and social functioning can all be common outcomes for people with ARFID.
 Despite these significant impairments, treatment of ARFID is possible and involves carefully guided food exposures, with concurrent anxiety management and strategic nutritional rehabilitation.

 If you are concerned about how ARFID might be affecting you, contact us for more information.